Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 ** Verifiers known to have not followed the iRecord or BWARS verification ruleset removed.
 This will ***very*** strongly impact ant records.

 ### Percentage-based taxonomic composition
-A breakdown of each scheme's broad scale taxonomic content, including a subdivision to 'Correct' and 'Considered correct'.
+A breakdown of each scheme's broad scale taxonomic content, including a subdivision to `Correct` and `Considered correct`.
 Reported as the percentage of each scheme's total
 |Scheme|Bombus|Other bee|Eusocial wasp|Other Wasp|Ant|
 |---|---:|---:|---:|---:|---:|
 |BWARS|24.8%|44.1%|4.0%|20.9%|6.2%